Men’s Health Connected is running an ongoing series of free online webinars on a range of men's health topics from September 2022 to June 2023.

 April 2023: Launch of Time to Act on Male Suicide in Victoria [View Recording]

-May 2023: Launch of Time to Act National on Male Suicide (national campaign)
+27th June 2023: Launch of the Time to Act on Male Suicide National campaign

 Research consistently finds that people who are socially connected live longer and have significantly better health outcomes than people who are socially isolated.